 - Chill the trays of pihikete (biscuits) in the fridge for ten minutes before baking, this helps them keep their shape.

 - Bake the trays of cookies, one tray at a time for 10 minutes until slightly golden.
-Allow to cool.
+Remove from the oven and allow to cool.

-- Remove from the heat and add a small teaspoon of the melted chocolate to three or four of the cooled pihikete (biscuits) and smooth the tops.
+- Remove from the heat and add a small teaspoon of the melted chocolate on to three or four of the cooled pihikete (biscuits) at a time.
+Decorating 3-4 at a time means the chocolate won't set before you add the sprinkles.
+Smooth the tops.

 - Allow the tiakarete (chocolate) to set in the fridge for 15 minutes or so and you are ready to party...or just have a cup of tea with this delicious biscuit!